 Mr. Walsh also is general counsel for several multimillion-dollar companies, where he manages, coordinates and directs all legal activities, including the drafting of contracts and the handling of commercial litigation, trademark and copyright issues and employment disputes.

-Mr. Walsh joined Hinshaw & Culbertson LLP as an associate in December 1999 and was quickly promoted to noncapital partner in July 2002.
+Mr. Walsh joined Hinshaw & Culbertson LLP as an associate in December 1999 and was quickly promoted to non-capital partner in July 2002.
 In July 2006, he was promoted to capital partner, making him one of the youngest capital partners in the firm.
-Mr. Walsh is a member of the firm's Executive Committee.
-He is also co-leader of Hinshaw's Business Litigation Department, which includes approximately 100 lawyers.
+Mr. Walsh is a member of the firm's Executive Committee and is also the Business Development Leader of the Business Litigation Practice Group.